Darkle/MarkSearch/README.md

 ## Help

+To find this help page again, right-click the MarkSearch icon in the system tray (or left-click the MarkSearch icon in the menu bar if you're on MacOS), then click on "Help".

+Note: if you need help with something that isn't mentioned here, you can open a ticket here: [https://github.com/Darkle/MarkSearch/issues](https://github.com/Darkle/MarkSearch/issues)

 ### Installation & Setup

 #### Desktop App:

-To install the desktop app, download the latest release for your operating system here: https://darkle.github.io/MarkSearch/#downloads
+To install the desktop app, download the latest release for your operating system here: [Downloads]({{ '#downloads' | relative_url }})

 ##### Windows Users: